YinJC/uk-tex-faq/FAQ-papersize.md

----
-layout: page
-title: The size of printed output
+# The size of printed output
----

 The final product of a (La)TeX run is something for a person to read.
 Often, nowadays, that product will be read ''on-screen'', but